Robanvdd/swoc2017/rules/RULES.md

 #### Hitpoints

-A bot starts with **20** `hitpoints` and is destroyed when it's `hitpoints` reaches `0`.
+A UFO starts with **100** `hitpoints` and is destroyed when it's `hitpoints` reaches `0`.

 #### Position

-All bots have a `position` "**x,y**".
-This represents the bot's current position on the arena.
+All UFOs have a `position` "**x,y**".
+This represents the UFO's current position on the arena.
 The arena has a specified `width` and `height`.
 The top left corner of the arena represents "**0,0**" and the bottom right corner of the arena represents "**width,height**".
-Your bot can only move within the bounds of the arena.
-There is no collision between bots.
+Your UFO can only move within the bounds of the arena.
+There is no collision between UFOs.

-#### The Laz0r Fence
+#### The Laser Fence

-The arena is surrounded by a lazor fence.
-If any bot touches this fence, they will immediatly be destroyed (**0** `hitpoints`).
+The arena is surrounded by a laser fence.
+If any UFO touches this fence, they will immediately be destroyed (**0** `hitpoints`).
 In order to keep the games short, the arena will start shrinking after a fixed amount of time and will keep shrinking until the battle is over.

 #### Winning Condition

-Last man standing: if all your bots are destroyed you lose.
+Last man standing: if all your UFOs are destroyed you lose.

 ### Scripting